Norm Nixon: College

 In college Nixon played four full seasons of basketball at Duquesne University in Pittsburgh, Pennsylvania.
 While there, he averaged 17.2 points, 5.5 assists, and 4.0 rebounds, scoring 1,805 points and adding 577 assists in 104 games for his career with the Duquesne Dukes.
 Nixon was named first-team All-Eastern Eight Conference, and left holding the record for career assists.

-On January 27, 2001, during the halftime of a game against Xavier University (Cincinnati), the Duquesne University Department of Athletics retired the jerseys of five of its all-time greatest players.
+On January 27, 2001, during the halftime of a game against Xavier University, the Duquesne University Department of Athletics retired the jerseys of five of its all-time greatest players.
 These included Nixon's #10 (also retired were Chuck Cooper, Sihugo Green, Dick Ricketts, and Willie Somerset).

 In 2019, Nixon approved his retired number 10 being worn by sophomore point guard Sincere Carry.
 The young Carry asked to wear it to honor a friend who wore number 10 in high school, and who had died that spring from gun violence.